daVertex/ReturnService/README.md

-ReturnService
+# ReturnService

 ReturnService is a fall-detection and recovery system designed to improve player retention by offering a Robux-based return option instead of forcing a full reset.

-When a player falls or enters an invalid state, the system safely intercepts the failure and provides a seamless way to continue gameplay.
+When a player falls or enters an invalid state, the system safely detects the failure and prompts the player with a paid return option, restoring them to a safe position while preserving progress.

-Built with performance and flexibility in mind, ReturnService integrates cleanly into existing game systems and supports checkpoint-based recovery without disrupting player progress.
+Built to be lightweight, flexible, and easy to integrate into existing Roblox projects.

+---

-✨ Features
+## ✨ Features

-Automatic Fall Detection
+- **Automatic Fall Detection**
-Continuously monitors player state to detect falls or invalid positions reliably.
+  Continuously monitors player state to reliably detect falls or invalid positions.

-Robux-Based Return Prompt
+- **Robux-Based Return Prompt**
-Presents a clean, customizable Robux prompt allowing players to return instead of resetting.
+  Displays a customizable Robux prompt allowing players to return instead of resetting.

-Checkpoint / Safe Position Recovery
+- **Checkpoint / Safe Position Recovery**
-Restores players to their last valid position or designated safe location.
+  Restores players to their last valid position or a defined safe location.

-Progress Preservation
-Players retain their progress, items, and state when using the return option.

-Fail-Safe Handling
+- **Progress Preservation**
+  Player progress, inventory, and state remain intact after returning.

+- **Fail-Safe Handling**
-Prevents soft-locks and unintended infinite fall scenarios.
+  Prevents soft-locks, infinite falling, and unintended death loops.

-Lightweight & Efficient
+- **Lightweight & Efficient**
-Optimized to minimize performance impact on both client and server.
+  Designed to minimize performance impact on both client and server.

-Easy Integration
-Designed to drop into existing projects with minimal setup.

-Highly Customizable
+- **Easy Integration**
+  Drop-in friendly and works alongside existing movement and checkpoint systems.

+- **Highly Customizable**
-Supports configurable fall thresholds, prompt behavior, and recovery logic.
+  Adjustable fall thresholds, prompt behavior, and recovery logic.

+---

-🛠 Use Cases
+## 🛠 Use Cases

-Obbies and platformers
+- Obbies and platformer games
+- Vertical or tower-based maps

-Skill-based movement games
+- Skill-based movement games

-Vertical maps and tower-style gameplay

-Monetized recovery / revive mechanics
+- Monetized revive or recovery mechanics

+---

+## 📄 License

+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this project with attribution.

+---

+## 📌 Notes

+ReturnService is intended to enhance player experience by reducing frustration from accidental falls while providing an optional monetized recovery path.